Install and configure Swarm manually from a Tarball

 • Review the runtime dependencies before you install Swarm, see Runtime dependencies.

-• RHEL 8: Use the Remi repository configuration package (remi-release-8.rpm) to give Swarm access to PHP 7/PHP 8 and to LibreOffice which is part of the optional package install.
+• RHEL 8: Use the Remi repository configuration package (remi-release-8.rpm) to give Swarm access to PHP 8 and to LibreOffice which is part of the optional package install.
 Use the epel-release-latest-8.noarch.rpm repository configuration package to give Swarm access to EPEL packages.

-• RHEL 9: Use the Remi repository configuration packages (remi-release-8.rpm and remi-release-9.rpm) to give Swarm access to PHP 7/PHP 8 and to LibreOffice which is part of the optional package install.
+• RHEL 9: Use the Remi repository configuration packages (remi-release-8.rpm and remi-release-9.rpm) to give Swarm access to PHP 8 and to LibreOffice which is part of the optional package install.
 Use the epel-release-latest-8.noarch.rpm and epel-release-latest-9.noarch.rpm repository configuration package to give Swarm access to EPEL packages.

 1. Download the Swarm tarball.